PablitoGNU/visit-poland/README.md

 ### Wireframes

 Wireframes for 3 types of resolution are stored in /assets/wireframes folder,  [link](/assets/wireframes).
+Embedded youtube video was added when I was deploying the website so is missing in the documentation.

 ### How to run your website locally.